Why, hello there! This post might contain affiliate links, which means I earn a commission (at no extra cost to you!) if you purchase from them.

-Fortunately for us, this beautiful city in Maine is only a 2.5hr train ride on the Amtrak or a 2hr drive from Boston.
-We visited over the Labor Day weekend, and hence opted for the train ride (Boston is known for crazy traffic over Labor day… Students moving to the city + public holiday = painful traffic conditions!)
+We visited over the Labor Day weekend, and hence opted for the train ride (Boston is known for crazy traffic over Labor day, because of the combination of students moving in and public holiday)

-We spent about 24hrs in this beautiful city, and here are some of Portland’s must-dos:
+We spent 1 day in Portland, and here are some of Portland’s must-dos: